hahiserw/conky-mpd-cassette/README.md

 with reels spining and changing size according to progress of current playing music.
 I was using conky and I thought: why not do it in conky?
 And I did, it was about 2 years ago.
-I had also tried "porting" it to love (2d lua framework), because I thought it could run with lower cpu usage, but there were no transparent background, so it wouldn't look as cool (maybe one could just set a background and draw cassette over it, but for some reason I just wanted transparent background).
+I had also tried "porting" it to love (2d lua framework), because I thought it could run with lower cpu usage, but there was no transparent background, so it wouldn't look as cool (maybe one could just set a background and draw cassette over it, but for some reason I just wanted transparent background).
 I also thought about writing Xorg program that would